devraftel/shopfusionai/README.md

 Tap the Chat Icon on right bottom and start your immersive shopping experience.

 To Run the project locally rename .env.example to env and enter the API KEYs.

+#### Notes

+* This ideas was developed in the Lablab Autonomous Agenets hackathon.
+* Here's the (submission link)[https://lablab.ai/event/autonomous-agents-hackathon/devraftel/shop-fusion-ai-your-new-shopping-buddy] as well :D